-Understanding Michigan Marijuana Testing Requirements
+Understanding Michigan Requirements for Michigan Cannabis Testing

 When Michigan’s Marijuana Regulatory Agency (MRA) implemented testing in 2018, the requirements mirrored many of those existing elsewhere.
 Michigan contaminant testing examines levels of microbials, mycotoxins, moisture content, foreign materials, pesticides and other chemical residues, residual solvents, and heavy metals.
 Testing also measures potency levels of THC, THCA, CBD, and CBDA, in addition to terpene analysis.

-A week before adult-use sales began in the state, the MRA announced emergency rules that implemented vape testing requirements.
+A week before adult-use sales began in the state, the MRA announced emergency rules that implemented cannabis vape testing requirements.
 About 1.5% of the vape cartridges that had already passed testing faced retesting, according to a Detroit Free Press report.

 Testing for vape cartridges aims to monitor levels of Vitamin E acetate, a dietary supplement that is safe to ingest but potentially toxic when inhaled.
 Vitamin E acetate was found in the vape cartridges that caused medical issues, and even death, in consumers.
-Though the vast majority of these vape cartridges came from the black market, state regulators still introduced the requirement out of caution to avoid more cases of EVALI.
+Though the vast majority of these vape cartridges came from the black market, state regulators still introduced this cannabis testing requirement out of caution to avoid more cases of EVALI.
 Consequently, the state has recalled numerous products from dispensary shelves due to the excessive presence of Vitamin E acetate since the required retesting.

-Basics of Michigan Cannabis Testing
+Basics of Michigan Cannabis Lab Testing

-Whether product passes a contaminant test depends on the threshold for a particular contaminant.
+Whether a cannabis product passes a contaminant test depends on the threshold for a particular contaminant.
 The MRA bases its contaminant thresholds on a study called “Cannabis Inflorescence: Standards of Identity, Analysis, and Quality Control Monograph” published by the American Herbal Pharmacopoeia.
 The document can be purchased online, but the state also outlines the specific contaminant thresholds, in addition to other helpful testing information, here.

 Based on the American Herbal Pharmacopoeia standard, Michigan regulators set the maximum number of colony forming units (CFUs) of yeast and mold microbes at 10,000 CFUs.
-This means product passes testing if a lab determines the CFU count is below 10,000, and it fails if found above that number.
+This means product passes testing if a cannabis lab in Michigan determines the CFU count is below 10,000, and it fails if found above that number.

 Cultivators and processors must submit product samples that amount to a minimum volume of 0.5% of the harvested batch.
 For concentrate and infused product, the lab chosen for testing determines the required sample amount.
-If the lab determines all required tests have been passed, the results are recorded in METRC, the state’s designated tracking system, and product can be packaged for sale.
+If the cannabis lab in Michigan determines all required tests have been passed, the results are recorded in METRC, the state’s designated tracking system, and product can be packaged for sale.

 Batches that fail testing are quarantined, and the grower or processor is given a chance to remediate the product.